 A CNN article out of New York discusses restaurants having to deal with the fact that some food options are simply off the table.
 Restaurants that usually offer finer options are limited, and those cafes and restaurants that always need fresh vegetables have a hard time getting what they need.

-Nothing is going to be easy this holiday season.
+Nothing is going to be easy this year.
 Most restaurants are probably going to offer different food options or be more inventive with their dishes.
 Many places are already seeing menu changes emerge because of the need to use alternative food options in many different areas of cuisine.

 While the food shortage due to supply chain issues has been hard on all restaurants, it certainly has had a big impact on vegetarian operations since they tend to rely on fresh produce.
 Since 2020, many food industry heads knew things were going to change a bit, and some people even began stocking up on items they could, though that’s not possible for fresh foods, of course.